Birmingham Mint: 20th century - present

-In 1923, the U.K. government's Royal Mint decided to reconsidered its position on the potential commercial aspect of its operations.
+In 1923, the U.K. government's Royal Mint reconsidered its position on the potential commercial aspect of its operations.
 Up until this point, with a few exceptions for friendly countries, the Royal Mint had maintained a policy of not minting coins for foreign powers due to its position as a governmental entity.
 To not significantly damage the Birmingham Mint, the Royal Mint agreed to offer a third of Royal Mint's overseas contracts.
 Despite this, the Birmingham Mint's work was greatly diminished and was required to compete for new contracts.
 This decision was to have an enormous effect on the future of the Birmingham Mint, and marked the start of the mint's gradual decline.

 Now having to contend with the Royal Mint as competition, the Birmingham Mint looked to expand its interests outside of normal coin production.
-One such contract came in the form of a commission by businessman and self-appointed King Martin Coles Harman who in 1929 requested coins with his likeness be minted for use on his privately-owned island of Lundy.
+One such contract came in the form of a commission by businessman and self-appointed King Martin Coles Harman who in 1929 requested coins with his likeness be minted for use on his privately owned island of Lundy.
 Two coins were made for Harman, namely the Puffin and Half Puffin, which were based upon the British Penny and Half Penny.
 A total of 50,000 of each denomination were minted and delivered for use on the island.
 Subsequently, the legality of coins as a form of legal tender were called into question when they were accused of contravening the Coinage Act 1870.
 Harman was later brought to court and Birmingham Mint director William Ernest Bromet was ordered to give testimony on the mint's involvement.
 In 1931 Harman was found guilty of breaching the Coinage Act and fined £5.
 The Mint was ruled to have not been liable.

 In 1991, the Birmingham Mint was purchased by engineering firm IMI plc who also owned the nearby IMI Mint in Witton (formerly known as King's Norton Mint).
 Under restructuring plans, the minting facility in Witton closed and operations merged with the plant on Icknield Street in Hockley.
 The new amalgamated mint was initially renamed the IMI Birmingham Mint, however, it was subsequently renamed to The Birmingham Mint when it was sold in 2000 to venture capital firm 3i for £18 million.